 The flights take about one and a half hours or slightly less.
 From the airport, the new Edinburgh Tram whisks you right into the center of Edinburgh in no time at all.
 But. when making your travel plans, do remember to factor in the time it takes to get to London's airports and the time to get through airport security.

-UK Travel Tip: When you factor in journey time, city center to city center, train travel compares favorably with the real time spent getting to and getting through airports.
-But generally, although it is possible to put together a cheap train fare, the complicated ownership arrangements of the rail companies on this line mean it's easier and less confusing to find cheap flights.
+UK Travel Tip: When you factor in journey time, city center to city center, train travel usually compares favorably with the real time spent getting to and getting through airports.
+But, although it is possible to put together a cheap train fare to Edinburgh, the complicated ownership arrangements of the rail companies on this line mean it's easier and less confusing to find cheap flights.
 And Edinburgh's new tram from the airport to the city center really eases you into Edinburgh life in a matter of minutes.

-Trains from London King's Cross Station to Edinburgh Waverley Station, operated by Virgin East Coast, leave about every half hour throughout the day.
-The journey takes between 4 1/2 and 5 hours and advance, off-peak winter fare in 2017 starts at about £110 if purchased as two one-way tickets.
+Trains from London King's Cross Station to Edinburgh Waverley Station, operated by LNER leave frequently (between every 10 minutes to every half hour depending on the time of day) throughout the day.
+The journey takes between 4 1/2 and 5 1/2 hours and advance, off-peak winter fare in 2018 starts at about £66 if purchased as two one-way tickets.

 Virgin Trains operate services to Edinburgh on the West Coast Line from London Euston Station.
 Direct trains run about every two hours and take between 5 and 5 1/2 hours.
-Advance tickets and super off peak fares for this service in winter 2017 started at £103.00 when purchased as two, one-way tickets.
-Almost all the trains from Euston involve one or two changes.
+Advance tickets and super off peak fares for this service in winter 2018 started at £130.00 when purchased as two, one-way tickets.
+Other trains from Euston involve one or two changes.

-The Sleeper - Fans of slow travel can take an overnight sleeper, The Calendonian Sleeper.
-The train leaves Euston Station nightly, at about 11:30p.m., arriving in Edinburgh nearly eight hours later,at about 7:30 a.m.
-Costs in 2017 range from about £50.00 for advance booking of a one way ticket in a sleeper seat, to £190 for a one way ticket in a single berth cabin.
+The Sleeper - Fans of slow travel can take an overnight sleeper, The Caledonian Sleeper.
+The train leaves Euston Station nightly, at about 11:50p.m., arriving in Edinburgh nearly eight hours later,at about 7:30 a.m.
+Costs in 2018 range from about £45.00 for advance booking of a one way ticket in a sleeper seat, to £180 for a one way ticket in a single berth cabin.
 If you travel first class, or solo in a standard sleeper cabin, you can take your dog.

 Bus tickets can be purchased online.
 There is usually a small booking fee.